 The Heart of Boulder's Community Transit Network

-The HOP debuted in 1994 and is provided by the City of Boulder through a funding partnership with RTD and CU.
+The HOP bus service debuted in 1994 and is provided by the City of Boulder through a funding partnership with the Regional Transportation District (RTD) and CU Boulder.

 Bus Route